-Poland to resume domestic routes on June 1, international flights suspended until June 14 - Kafkadesk
+Poland to resume domestic routes on June 1, international flights suspended until June 14

 According to LOT’s planned schedule, a total of 30 domestic flights per day will resume from June 1.

-International flights suspended until mid-June
+International flights suspended until mid-June in Poland

 All international flights, for their part, remain suspended until mid-June.